MultisampledNight/configs/nixos/elusive/README.md

 - bubblewrap/firejail: Same thing as with containers.
 - virtiofs(d) instead of sshfs: Somehow doesn't play nicely with mmap, and as such no Rust project was buildable over it.
 - Guest → Host communication: Difficult to limit.
 If you want to offer a few directories over ssh, you'd need a different user on the host for it.
 And as such the VM has the same rights as the user, and runs on the same kernel again.
+- Xorg: no. It causes more issues at this point than it'd be worth to keep it.
+The X server installed into elusive is also semi-functional at the moment, it does display, it is possible to launch applications using the serial console/SSH, but it accepts no input.

 # Credits